Solar-network/docs/docs/exchanges/json-rpc/getting-started.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to [security@solar.network](mailto:security@solar.network).
+If you discover a security vulnerability within this package, please send an e-mail to [security@solar.org](mailto:security@solar.org).
 All security vulnerabilities will be promptly addressed.